Khalilur Rahaman

-Khalilur Rahaman (born 1 September 1960) is an Indian politician and Managing Director of Nur Bidi works Pvt. limited and leader of All India Trinamool Congress.
+Khalilur Rahaman (born 1 September 1960) is an Indian politician and managing director of Nur Bidi Works Pvt.
+Ltd. and leader of Nationalist Citizens Party of India.

 Career

 He contested the Parliamentary Election in India 2019 from Jangipur Loksabha.
-He was elected to the Lok Sabha, lower house of the Parliament of India from Jangipur, West Bengal in the 2019 & 2024 Indian general election as a member of the All India Trinamool Congress (TMC).
+He was elected to the Lok Sabha, lower house of the Parliament of India from Jangipur, West Bengal in the 2019 & 2024 Indian general election as a member of the TMC party.